-- a practical book giving advice or instructions, a self-help or "how-to" book, a manual or guidebook on any subject (e.g. travel, nature, cookbook, etc.); - a professional guide (legal, technical, medical, scientific, pedagogical, accounting, financial, etc.); - a book designed primarily for an educational market; - a list of any kind or short segments of information brought together in a list format (directory, index, compilation, bibliography, dictionary, atlas, encyclopedia, genealogy, etc.); - a book resulting from a conference, seminar or symposium; - the catalogue of an exhibition; - a newspaper, magazine or periodical; - an unpublished work (e.g. thesis, manuscript); - DVD or podcast; - as a new title: a second or subsequent edition of an eligible book, unless at least 50% of this edition constitutes completely new text, not revised text; - a report, survey or program evaluation; - a title prepared for or published by a governmental or paragovernmental organization, institution or corporation; - wholly or mainly a musical score; - a calendar, agenda, colouring book, quiz book or game; - a book created for your employer in the course of your employment; - A digital bundle or compilation of individual books.
+- a practical book giving advice or instructions, a self-help or "how-to" book, a manual or guidebook on any subject (e.g. travel, nature, cookbook, etc.); - a professional guide (legal, technical, medical, scientific, pedagogical, accounting, financial, etc.); - a book designed primarily for an educational market; - a list of any kind or short segments of information brought together in a list format (directory, index, compilation, bibliography, dictionary, atlas, encyclopedia, genealogy, etc.); - a book resulting from a conference, seminar or symposium; - the catalogue of an exhibition; - a newspaper, magazine, periodical or compilation of periodicals; - an unpublished work (e.g. thesis, manuscript); - a DVD or podcast; - as a new title: a second or subsequent edition of an eligible book, unless at least 50% of this edition constitutes completely new text, not revised text; - a report, survey or program evaluation; - a title prepared for or published by a governmental or paragovernmental organization, institution or corporation; - a wholly or mainly a musical score; - a calendar, agenda, colouring book, quiz book or game; - a book created for your employer in the course of your employment; - a digital bundle or compilation of individual books; - a machine narrated audiobook; - a non-commercial audiobook.